 How we will seek compensation on your behalf will depend largely on what caused your crash and the nature of your damages.
 While some law firms treat every case like a file number, we know each client and claim has unique needs and concerns and we handle every case with the individualized attention it deserves.

-How a Personal Injury Attorney Can Help
+How An Orange County Motorcycle Accident Attorney Can Help

 The adverse party will often try to defend against claims by stating you, as the motorcyclist, also acted negligently.
 Whether the responsibility for your accident lies completely with another driver, or if you share some of the responsibility as the motorcycle operator, it is imperative that you have skillful legal representation.
-Perhaps you were looking the other way and were distracted when a driver cut you off—you should still consult with an attorney.

 California law follows the concept of comparative negligence.
-This means that an accident victim can still recover for their losses from another negligent party, even if they were partially at fault.
+This means that accident victims can still recover for their losses from another negligent party, even if they were partially at fault.
 If it is determined that you were 20 percent at fault and another driver was 80 percent at fault, your recovery would simply be limited to 80 percent of your losses.
 Never be deterred because someone claims you contributed to the crash.
-Always discuss your opportunities for recovery with an attorney who can advise you of your rights based on your specific situation.
+Always discuss your opportunities for recovery with an experienced motorcycle attorney who can advise you of your rights based on your specific situation.

-Contact an Orange County Motorcycle Accident Law Firm
+Contact An Orange County Motorcycle Accident Attorney